TourMe

 2. The city is huge — plan by neighborhoods

 Distances matter.
 Instead of hopping across the city, spend each day exploring one or two nearby neighborhoods.
+Our Mexico City neighborhoods guide breaks down each colonia by vibe and rhythm.

 3. Earthquakes exist, but panic isn't part of daily life